atlantis-nova/vergil-agent/README.md

 By using the **rush sub-mechanism**, the agent tries to accomplish its goals as quickly as possible, and is based on multiple extra components:
 - **iteration**
-The question nuber: it is used to harsh the agent into reaching the objective as *quickly as possible*.
+The question number: it is used to force the agent into reaching the objective as *quickly as possible*.
 - **objectives_left**
 The *list of notions* the agent has to extract from the conversation.
 Compared with the base sub-mechanism, we keep track of the remaining ones across the history.
 As you can see from the example below, the objectives begin with iteration 1 *"determine clothing type, material, and color"*, and as soon they have been answered by the user, they are removed from the list and no longer considered a priority